usnistgov/ARIAC/wiki/documentation/configuration_files.md

 - `insert_models_over_bins` allows models in bins to spawn in the workcell.
 - `insert_models_over_stations` allows to start the trial with briefcases partially filled with some parts.
 Competitors will need to complete the briefcases with missing parts for the ventilators.
 - `belt_population_cycles` informs how many parts will spawn on the belt.
 In this example, 15 parts.
 This option is linked with the field `belt_models`.
 Setting the value for this field to 0 will deactivate the belt for this trial.
-- `enable_robot_camera` is used to enable/disable the camera mounted on the gantry torso.
-See the section on [Sensor Interface](../tutorials/sensor_interface.md) to learn about this camera.
 - `time_limit` dictates how long competitors have to complete the trial.
   - `-1`: No time limit.
   - `500`: Time limit used during qualifiers and finals (in simulation seconds unit).